 Vesuvius is a source of important geological and tectonic knowledge.
 We know many things about it and the current tectonic situation of the area from core samples taken from 2000 meters (6600 feet) deep, plus boreholes on the flanks of the volcano that extend deep into the Mesozoic rocks.
 We know it’s been active for at least 400,000 years.

-Another eruption in April 7, 1906 killed over 100 people and ejected the most lava ever recorded from a Vesuvian eruption, and even today, there is a constant state of danger surrounding the volcano.
+Another eruption on April 7, 1906, killed over 100 people and ejected the most lava ever recorded from a Vesuvian eruption, and even today, there is a constant state of danger surrounding the volcano.

 A significant and spectacular geological feature of the volcano is the Sciara del Fuoco (“Stream of Fire”), a big horseshoe-shaped depression created in 13,000 years of eruptions and collapses on one side of the cone.
 Two kilometers to the northeast lies Strombolicchio, the volcanic plug remnant of the original volcano.

-Aside for the three main volcanoes in Europe, there are also volcanoes which may be active but… it’s still not clear.
+Aside from the three main volcanoes in Europe, there are also volcanoes that may be active but… it’s still not clear.
 These are Roccamonfina, Vulture, and Marsili.

-Vulture is another volcano thought extinct by most people, but which still shows some signs of activity.
+- Vulture is another volcano thought extinct by most people, but it still shows some signs of activity.
 The most recent activity is thought to have been phreatomagmatic explosions around 40,000 years ago.

 There are at least 11 other dormant volcanoes on Italian territory.
 These are:

-Campi flegrei, which last erupted in 1528, generating the small tuff cone and a huge volcanic caldera.
+- Campi flegrei, which last erupted in 1528, generated the small tuff cone and a huge volcanic caldera.

-Sabatini is a remnant of intense volcanism which started some 600,000 years ago.
+- Sabatini is a remnant of intense volcanism that started some 600,000 years ago.

-Vulsini is a large provice, where the last eruption took place in 104 BC.
+- Vulsini is a large province, where the last eruption took place in 104 BC.